Anthony Gose: New York Mets

 On December 20, 2024, Gose signed a minor league contract with the New York Mets.
 In 21 appearances for the Triple-A Syracuse Mets, he logged a 2–1 record and 4.30 ERA with 25 strikeouts and one save over 23 innings of work.
 The Mets released Gose on June 16.

 Arizona Diamondbacks

 On June 19, 2025, Gose signed a minor league contract with the Arizona Diamondbacks.
 In 14 appearances for the Triple-A Reno Aces, he posted an 0–3 record and 5.14 ERA with 16 strikeouts over 14 innings.
 Arizona released Gose on August 1.

 Leones de Yucatán

-On November 10, 2025, Gose signed with the Leones de Yucatán of the Mexican League.
+On November 14, 2025, Gose signed with the Leones de Yucatán of the Mexican League.
+Gose made six appearances for Yucatán during the 2026 campaign, recording 15 strikeouts across 7 2/3 scoreless innings of relief.

+Kansas City Royals

+On April 27, 2026, Gose signed a minor league contract with the Kansas City Royals.
+In 39 appearances for the Triple–A Omaha Storm Chasers, he compiled a 2–3 record and 4.89 ERA with 58 strikeouts and one save over 46 innings of work.
+On August 27, the Royals selected Gose's contract, adding him to their active roster.

 International career

-In May 2021, Gose was named to the roster of the United States national baseball team for qualifying for baseball at the 2020 Summer Olympics.
+In May 2021, Gose was named to the roster of the United States national team for qualifying for baseball at the 2020 Summer Olympics.
 After the team qualified, he was named to the Olympics roster on July 2.
-The team went on to win silver, losing to hosts Japan in the gold medal game.
+The team went on to finish second, losing to hosts Japan in the gold medal game.
 Gose was also on the roster for the 2024 WBSC Premier12.